ErrorGuaranteed

 error code path leads to a failure.

-should not be used to indicate that a compilation will emit an error in the future.
-It should be used to indicate that an error has already been emitted -- that is, theemit()
+ErrorGuaranteedwhen deciding whether to emit an error, or what kind of error to emit.
+ErrorGuaranteedshould not be used to indicate that a compilation will emit an error in the future.
+It should be used to indicate that an error has already been emitted -- that is, theemit()function has already been called.
+For example, if we detect that a future part of the compiler will error, we cannot useErrorGuaranteedunless we first emit an error or delayed bug ourselves.

 Thankfully, in most cases, it should be statically impossible to abuse